rohgoyal/getting-started/bluemix/1a/README.md

   _In API Connect, **Products** provide a mechanism to  group APIs that intended for a particular use.
 Products are published to a **Catalog**.
 [Reference: API Connect glossary]_

-- Click ► to test your API proxy's target invocation
+- On the Assemble tab, click ► to test your API proxy's target invocation
-  - Choose the newly created default product, and the **get /current** operation.
+  - Choose the **get /current** operation.
   - Zipcode is a required parameter for this operation, so enter a valid US zip (e.g. 90210).
   - Click **invoke**, and verify that you see:
     - 200 OK response